teagom/mr-robot/README.md

     21  (array)	Include theses paths to folder or file.
             ['/etc/apache','/var/www/blog']
     22  (array) exclude ['/var/www/blog/temp/*']
             this folder is not be included
             use * to exclude all file and folder

     --- incremental file and folder
     30  (True|False) incremental file and folder
 	31  (string) incremental folder name
     32  (array) [ '/etc/' , ' /var/log' , ' /backup/ ' ]
         include file and folder
 	33  exclude	[ 'cacerts','bind9' ]
-				theses files and folders is not be included Declared just file name or folder name without path.
+            theses files and folders is not be included Declared just file name or folder name without path to.

     --- copy to remote server
     40  (True|False) to copy to remote server
     41  (string) ip or hostname